Subscribe to our newsletter

 - An online software application which provides editing and authoring guidance to enhance academic writing.

-Steve Scott, Director of Portfolio Development at Digital Science said:
+Steve Scott, Director of Portfolio Development at Digital Science says of the news:

 “This year’s decision has been our toughest yet, with a field of over 40 entries to consider from across the globe.
 However, our three winners each offered something unique and conveyed real vision so that, in the end we arrived at a unanimous vote.
 Each of the winners reflect the Digital Science goal of giving the international research community better tools to help them in their important work.
 We’re proud to have an opportunity to help grow these innovative businesses.”